 4. What type of companies are you looking to invest in presently?I’m interested in Technology companies, which includes areas such as SaaS, FinTech, AdTech, e-Commerce, AI, IoT, VR/AR, content, market places and games.
 The potential field of interest is broad, but, in general, I’m attracted to startups that find software to be some powerful component of their business.

 5. At what stage should a company be when they contact you?Lagoon Capital does angel investments, so I do generally invest in a company at a relatively early stage.
 That said, early does not mean premature: Generally, I won’t invest in pre-revenue companies, and all startups in my portfolio demonstrated some customer validation – sales, pre-sales, etc. – prior to my investment.
 I invest in growth, not product development, so I like to see something promising for me to help fund, nurture, or guide to new levels.

-6. Your portfolio is impressive - 135 angel investments to 40 startups with seven successful exits!
-You have also invested to nine venture capital funds, one great exit from there too!
+6. Your portfolio is impressive - 135 angel investments to 40 startups with eight successful exits!
+You have also invested in nine venture capital funds, one great exit from there too!
 What is your investing philosophy?

 - Do not put all your eggs in one basket – create a diverse portfolio

 - Be agile and plan smartly, constant tracking of your own finance and adjusting where necessary

 - Reserve a certain percentage of your capital for investments in follow on rounds or buying secondary shares to avoid being diluted